UltCombo/traceuroso/README.md

 - `packageRoot` (string): the root directory of the package to traceurosofy.
 All `.js` files inside of `packageRoot`, except those inside of `packageRoot`'s `node_modules` directory, will be compiled using Traceur when `require()`d or `import`ed.
 - `entryPoint` (string, optional): the file path to your package's main file (your `package.json`'s original `main` file), relative to `packageRoot`.
 Defaults to `index`.
 - `compileOptions` (object, optional): the options passed to the Traceur compiler.
 See Traceur's [Options.js](https://github.com/google/traceur-compiler/blob/master/src/Options.js) for available options and values.
-Useful for parsing ES6 semantics without applying transformations (e.g. `{ blockBinding: 'parse' }` for usage with the Node.js `--harmony` flag).
+Useful for parsing ES.next semantics without applying transformations (e.g. `{ blockBinding: 'parse' }` for usage with the Node.js `--harmony` flag).
 Defaults to `{ experimental: true }`.
 - *returns*: `entryPoint`'s exports.
 You should re-export these in order to make them available to the files which `require()` your package.

 # The traceuroso bootstrapping file